Morning: ZSL London Zoo

 Exit Regent's Park via the York Gate and walk along Marylebone Road to a star-studded adventure in Madame Tussauds, one of London's most famous attractions.

 Mingle with your favourite celebrities from the worlds of film, music, sports and more.
 Enjoy an exciting interactive adventure in the Marvel Superheroes 4D Experience or strike a pose with Kate Winslet and Robert Pattinson in the A-List Party area.
 You can even take a penalty under the watchful eye of David Beckham or strut your stuff with One Direction, Rihanna and Lady Gaga in the Madame Tussaud's Music Zone.

 Next it's time to use your detective skills to find London's most famous address!
 The fictional hero of Sir Arthur Conan Doyle's celebrated novels was said to live at 221b Baker Street; the site now houses the Sherlock Holmes Museum.
 The first museum in the world dedicated to a fictional character, it features several life-size wax figures from Holmes' adventures and a re-creation of his famous study.

 Evening: Family Dinner in Marylebone

 There are many family-friendly restaurants where you can enjoy dinner in Marylebone.
 The Real Greek serves up delicious Mediterranean food that both adults and children will love.
 The kids' menu features tasty skewers of meat, burgers or a meze selection.
-Or there's a Giraffe restaurant in the area which is a great place to go with kids.
-The menu has mini mains including burgers, salmon fingers and pasta, and young diners are given crayons and puzzles to keep them amused.
+Or there's a Zizzi in the area, which is a great place to go with kids.
+It has a special bambini kids menu with a great selection of mini pastas and mini pizzas, and even a tiny pomodoro pasta and dough stick.